 The neonatal intensive care unit (NICU): what is it?

-A neonatal intensive care unit (NICU) is a hospital intensive care unit that specialises in looking after premature and sick newborn babies.
+A neonatal intensive care unit (NICU) is a hospital intensive care unit that specialises in looking after babies who are born sick or premature.

-NICUs have specialist doctors, nurses, other professionals and equipment to care for sick and premature babies.
+NICUs have specialist doctors, nurses, other professionals and equipment to care for sick or premature babies.

-When babies don’t need the specialist care and equipment of the NICU anymore, they move to the special care nursery.
+When babies don’t need the specialist care and equipment of a NICU anymore, they move to a special care nursery.

 What a NICU looks like

-At the entrance, you’ll see a series of taps or antibacterial hand gel dispensers.
-You need to wash your hands with sterilising soap for several minutes before you go in.
-Babies in NICUs can very easily catch infections, and proper hand-cleaning cuts the risk of this happening.
+At the entrance, you’ll see a series of taps or hand sanitiser dispensers.
+You need to wash your hands with sterilising soap for several minutes or apply hand sanitiser before you go in.
+Babies in NICUs can very easily catch infections, and proper hand-cleaning reduces the risk of this happening.

 The NICU might have periods when the lights are dimmed and it’s quiet.
 This is because babies in the NICU can be overwhelmed by too much noise and light.